David Merkow

-David Bartos Merkow (born May 5, 1985) is a long-hitting American :golfer.
+David Bartos Merkow (born May 5, 1985) is an American orthopedic surgeon and retired professional golfer.

 He won the World Junior Masters tournament boys 14–15 division as a youth in 2000, and the American Junior Golf Association's SLI Junior Classic boys division two years later.
 In June 2005 he and a former high school teammate won the Wisconsin State Golf Association Best-Ball title.

 For college, he attended Northwestern University.
 There, he won the individual title at the Second Annual Big Ten/Pac-10 Challenge in 2005, was named Big Ten Conference Player of the Year in 2006, and finished his college career 6th in Northwestern's all-time stroke average, at 74.27.

 In 2008, playing in Argentina in the 11th Pan American Maccabi Games, he won two gold medals; both in the individual competition, and with the U.S. team in the team competition.
 In 2010 he was playing in the NGA Hooters Tour.
 As of 2020, he was training to be an orthopedic surgeon.